dorianHe/machine_learning_review/course_2/week_1.md

 * the dev and test set should come from the same distribution.

-* for a NN with high bias, it is promising to try (more parameters, i.e.):
+* for a NN with high bias, it is promising to try (with more parameters, i.e.):

    * to make the model deeper